-Top 10 Most Popular Simple Living Posts From 2019
+Top 10 Most Popular Simple Living Posts From 2022

 Counting down to the 10 most popular simple living posts of the year!

 While I love to learn about different lifestyles I knew that this type of minimalism didn’t apply to us.
-In the last year of decluttering I learned a lot of tips and tricks that have helped us minimize our belongings and enjoy living with less.
+In the last year of decluttering, I learned a lot of tips and tricks that have helped us minimize our belongings and enjoy living with less.
 Read the full post with photos here.

 It turns out it is easy to find videos with the word minimalism or decluttering, but it takes a while to find channels that you really like.
 Click here to see 10 of my favorite channels.

 Simple living is about simplifying everything and that means food too.
 Here is a super easy recipe that my mom taught me.

-Now staying clutter free can be much harder.
+Now staying clutter-free can be much harder.
 Clutter creeps into our homes slowly and if you aren’t paying attention you may be swimming in clutter all over again.

-I have found 11 ways to stay clutter free.
-These are very simple rules that I have made for our family to stay clutter free.
+I have found 11 ways to stay clutter-free.
+These are very simple rules that I have made for our family to stay clutter-free.
 After a year of decluttering the last thing I want is to declutter all over again.
 Find the 11 Rules here.